KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

 ### Android

-On Android copy the libVkLayer_&lt;name&gt;.so file to the application's lib folder:
+On Android copy the libVkLayer_&lt;name&gt; .so file to the application's lib folder:

     src/main/jniLibs/
         arm64-v8a/